Kelseyville Car Accident and Personal Injury Lawyer

 In my experience as a Kelseyville auto accident attorney, insurers rarely agree with your initial demand.
 Instead, they try to make a counteroffer—usually a meager counter offer.
 We’ll reject it as too low and continue to negotiate, going back and forth until we reach a number we both agree to.

 If we’ve done our research properly, we should obtain a sum of money that will fully compensate you, allowing you to move forward with your life.
 Our clients are pleased with our negotiation efforts, and insurance adjusters know that we mean business.
 Still, some of them test us, and we have no choice but to head into court and file a lawsuit to get you the compensation you need.

-Watch the following video to learn about my holistic approach to personal injury cases.Kelseyville Car Accident and Personal Injury Lawyer
+Watch the following video to learn about my holistic approach to personal injury cases.Kelseyville Personal Injury Lawyer

-I’m Ed Smith, a Kelseyville personal injury lawyer.
+I’m Ed Smith, a Kelseyville car accident lawyer.
 I’ve enjoyed this opportunity to pull back the curtain and explain car accident and personal injury law to you.
 There’s more to it than we can discuss here, so please contact my office if you have questions.
 We believe in being accessible, so don’t be too embarrassed to reach out.

 Image by Hans on Pixabay